Moorhead, Mississippi

 Moorhead is a city in Sunflower County, Mississippi, United States.
 As of the 2010 census, the city population was 2,405.
 This dropped in 2022 and the population recorded was 1,512.

 Geography

 According to the United States Census Bureau, the city has a total area of 1.3 sqmi, of which 1.3 sqmi is land and 0.77% is water.

 Moorhead is along U.S. Route 82, east of Indianola, at its intersection with Mississippi Highway 3.
 Moorhead is located at the intersection of the Southern and Yazoo Delta railroads.
 This is the origin of the legendary blues crossroads phrase "where the Southern cross the Dog".

+Climate

+Moorhead has a humid subtropical climate (Köppen Cfa) with long, hot summers and short, mild winters.